You know what's better than a cheap flight? A free flight.

 Under 24,000 points to fly to Puerto Rico and back.
 If you've got the Chase Sapphire Reserve card, it's better: You'd need just 19,850 points to book the round-trip flight.
 This method works whether you're flying to the Caribbean, halfway across the world, or just for a short, weekend trip.

 Are you sold on the value of Chase Ultimate Rewards and need a card to open?
 Our favorite card for getting started with points and miles is the Chase Sapphire Preferred.
-You’ll get an 80,000-point welcome bonus after spending $4,000 within three months of opening the card.
-You also earn 2x points for every dollar spent on travel and dining.
-You won’t be charged pesky foreign transaction fees when you use the card abroad.
+You'll get a 60,000-point welcome bonus after spending $4,000 within three months of opening the card.
+You also earn 3x points for every dollar spent on dining, and 2x points per dollar spent on travel.
+You won't be charged pesky foreign transaction fees when you use the card abroad.

 Click here to get more information about the Chase Sapphire Reserve.